 Yes.
 However, fences over 7 feet in height must meet setback requirements and require a Planning approval and a Building Permit.
 No fence, regardless of the height, can block sight distance on roads or driveways.

 Can I build a second house on my property?

 Yes, a second residence is allowed and is considered an accessory dwelling unit (ADU) within the Zoning Code.
-ADUs are allowed on all single-family properties but the size of the ADU is limited depending on parcel size.
+ADUs are allowed on single-family properties that are greater than 6,500 square feet in size.
+The size of the ADU is limited depending on the primary structure size.
 Please contact the Planning Division at (970) 244-1636 with your address to discuss the limitations and process.

 Can I deed a portion of my lot to my kids?